 With the increased adoption of electric cars in the UK, the deployment of EV charging infrastructure has also gathered momentum, in particular, the deployment of EV home charging stations.
 This article will assist those of you new to electric driving to learn more about the UK government grants for electric car home charging points.

-For those of you new to zero-emission electric driving, we encourage you to read the following articles on the e-zoomed Electric Living Blog:
+For those of you new to zero-emission electric driving, we recommend a read of the following articles:

 Electric Vehicle Homecharge Scheme (EVHS)